-For more information on services for homeless students, you may contact IDEA's Homeless Liaison, Karla Tobias, Student Empowerment Team Project Manager, at (956) 2728710, karla.tobias@ideapublicschools.org.
+For more information on services for homeless students, you may contact IDEA's Homeless Liaison, Jacqueline Daniel, Family Engagement Manager, jacqueline.daniel@ideapublicschools.org.
 Your campus school counselor or social worker can also provide additional information.

 IDEA's Liaison for Homeless Children is also available for support with enrollment or transfer to a public school for students under state conservatorship, or those under the care of a child welfare agency.
 If you are with the state or a child welfare agency and need assistance regarding children in your care, please reach out to IDEA's Liaison for Homeless Children.